KPInc425/mybibliotheca/README.md

 ### 📦 Run with Docker

-MyBibliotheca can be run completely in Docker — no need to install Python or dependencies on your machine.
+BookOracle can be run completely in Docker — no need to install Python or dependencies on your machine.

 #### ✅ Prerequisites